vaughnteegarden/slate/source/includes/_jwt.md

-## Implementing JWT Authentication on Your Authentication Server
+## JWT Authentication With Your Authentication Server

 **Topics**